 NEPA is also a critical tool in fighting the construction of new fossil fuel infrastructure.
 It played a part—although hardly the only part—in stopping the Keystone XL pipeline.
 And the Standing Rock Sioux tribe scored huge victories against the Dakota Access pipeline thanks to court rulings that the permitting process violated NEPA (it is also a demonstration of the limits of NEPA; a judge ordered the pipeline shut down while a proper environmental review took place, but an appeals court judge overturned the ruling, so the pipeline continues to operate).

 If you care about climate change, all of the above instances are either NEPA success stories or potential success stories, instances where NEPA gave the public a chance to fight against polluting infrastructure that otherwise certainly would have or will be built.
 And they are not isolated cases.
-In 2015, the National Resource Defense Council put together a list of NEPA “success stories.”
+In 2015, the Natural Resource Defense Council put together a list of NEPA “success stories.”
 Many of them never resulted in lawsuits, but instead saw agencies do the right thing after the public comment period yielded significant legitimate concerns.

 These dozens of success stories must be considered in the context of the dozens of scare stories in which environmental reviews slow down or stop necessary projects.
 Keith Woodhouse is a historian at Northwestern University and wrote a book on the radical environmental movement of the late 20th century, which included extensive research into how various environmental groups utilized NEPA.
 He said it is especially important for those who want to build green energy infrastructure to recognize NEPA’s importance.